-Companies need to adhere to their financial regulations that are in place.
+Financial compliance requires your business to adhere to their financial regulations that are in place.
 If they fail to do so, they will face harsh regulatory fines, at the very least.
-In order to prepare for this, these organizations need to take a closer look at their systems and processes for managing rebates.
+This alone makes an investment in a rebate management system worthwhile.
+In order to achieve financial compliance, these organizations need to take a closer look at their systems and processes for managing rebates.

 Issues that can arise from poor rebate accounting include:

 - Poor visibility of your rebate deals — no tracking or audit trail or transparency of deals.

 - Departments trying work it out for themselves — limited financial oversight on types of rebate.

 - Misrepresented numbers in reports due to no system to help check the numbers — wrong information innocently fed into spreadsheets .

 Don’t rely on your suppliers when claiming rebates